-"Wastewater analyses shall be performed and documented periodically at normal operating capacity."
+"Wastewater analyses and sludge analyses shall be performed periodically at normal operating capacity and the results shall be documented "

 - Treated wastewater shall include the following test parameters and limits: - a.
 AOX with a limit of 5 mg/l - b.
 Heavy Metal residues as per the following table